lineality/Online_Voting_Using_One_Time_Pads/README.md

 -- 'There is nothing for you here' and time period fiction

 ## Dysfunctional Areas
 2024.06.17

+## Navigating and Failing to Navigate the space of mind
+2024.12.27
+- visibility
+- learnability
+- repeating failures
+- case studies
+- Attraction to and avoidance of cargo-cults misinterpreting 'luck' and chance events.
+-

 ## How to deal with simplistic ethno-purity-nationalist ideas from the 1800's
 2024.06.17